labuladong/fucking-algorithm/.github/ISSUE_TEMPLATE/chrome-extension-bug.md

 If applicable, add screenshots to help explain your problem.

 **Platform**
-Mobile phone or PC?
-What kind of web browser? (chrome/edge/...)
+What kind of web browser are you using? (chrome/edge/...)